Vedi (film): Plot

-Vedi tells the story of Prabhakaran (Vishal), a young police officer who goes to Kolkata in search of his sister Aishwarya (Poonam Kaur).
-Prabhakaran, at his native place, Thoothukudi, had developed enmity with a local don named Easwaramoorthy (Sayaji Shinde) by thrashing him in public and putting him behind bars.
+Vedi tells the story of Prabhakaran, a young police officer who goes to Kolkata in search of his sister Aishwarya.
+Prabhakaran, at his native place, Thoothukudi, had developed enmity with a local don named Easwaramoorthy by thrashing him in public and putting him behind bars.
 The enmity reaches Kolkata when Easwaramoorthy joins another local gangster to take revenge on Prabhakaran.
-The baddies trouble Aishwarya and her friend Parvathy (Sameera Reddy), who falls in love with Prabhakaran.
+The baddies trouble Aishwarya and her friend Parvathy, who falls in love with Prabhakaran.
 While the enmity between Prabhakaran and Easwaramoorthy continues, a flashback of Prabhakaran goes on.
 Prabhakaran and Aishwarya were ill-treated by the society as their father was a smuggler.
 Prabhakaran decides to send Aishwarya to an orphanage, saying that he does not know who she is.
 This creates a bad name about Prabhakaran in Aishwarya's books.
 Later, Aishwarya gets adopted by a North Indian family and settles in Kolkata.
-In a parallel scenario, Prabhakaran locks horns with Easwaramoorthy and his pervert son Rajapandi (Amit Kumar Tiwari).
+In a parallel scenario, Prabhakaran locks horns with Easwaramoorthy and his pervert son Rajapandi.
 They kill his mentor, who made him a police officer, and the occasion of giving a doctorate to Easwaramoorthy, Rajapandi gets tempted of a lady constable outside the stadium and rapes her inside his car.
 After a few years, Aishwarya's foster parents die of an accident, and she is sent to an orphanage again.
 Therefore, Prabhakaran goes to Kolkata and masquerades himself as Balu, a physical trainer in a college as he is scared that Aishwarya might avoid him.
-How Prabhakaran defeats the baddies and joins with Aishwarya is the action-packed climax of the movie.
+How Prabhakaran defeats the baddies and joins with Aishwarya is the action-packed climax of the film.